Football Store | Calvin Johnson Posters

 Calvin was selected by the Detroit Lions as the second pick overall in the 2007 NFL Draft having been passed over by the Oakland Raiders who used their number one pick on JaMarcus Russell.
 Remember him?
 The second pick was the highest a Georgia Tech Yellow Jacket was ever drafted.
 The Lions were expected to trade Johnson, most likely to the Tampa Bay Buccaneers, but the team announced that they had decided to keep him.
 The next day, the Detroit Tigers invited him to throw out the first pitch.

 After holding out for eight days, on August 3, 2007, Calvin signed a six-year deal with the Detroit Lions worth up to $64 million, with $27.2 million in guaranteed money.
 He passed his physical in time to be on the field for the start of that morning's practice.
-The contract made Calvin Johnson the highest-paid player in Lions history (the third highest, now, having since been passed by Matthew Stafford and Ndamukong Suh) and the highest-paid receiver (in guaranteed money) in the NFL.
+At the time, the contract made Calvin Johnson the highest-paid player in Lions history and the highest-paid receiver (in guaranteed money) in the NFL.

 Johnson had an impressive NFL debut on Sunday, September 9, 2007, catching 4 passes for 70 yards and his first career touchdown in Detroit's 36–21 win over the Oakland Raiders.
 Johnson finished the 2007 season with 756 yards and 5 total touchdowns.